Professor Layton and the Last Specter: Puzzles

 In order to solve a puzzle, the player must input an answer on the bottom screen.
 Sometimes, this will involve tapping a button labelled "Input Answer" and writing a word or number that solves the given puzzle.
 Other times, they might be asked to circle an answer or tap an area on the touch screen, and then hit "Submit".
 Still others are solved automatically once the player finds the solution by interacting with objects on the bottom screen.
 If the player has made a mistake in solving a puzzle, they can hit the button labelled "Restart" to reset the puzzle.
 Deducted Picarats and purchased hints are not reset if a puzzle is restarted.
 If the player submits an incorrect answer, they will be asked to repeat the puzzle, and a varying amount of Picarats will be deducted from the maximum possible for that puzzle.
 If the player submits a correct answer, they are rewarded with the amount of Picarats the puzzle is worth, and the plot will progress.
 After completing a puzzle, it can be played again at any time from the Puzzle Index, a section in the game's interface that lists the puzzles a player has completed.
 Occasionally, after completing a puzzle, the player will receive small items that can be used in minigames.
 Fulfilling certain criteria, such as clearing all levels in a minigame, unlock additional puzzles in the Bonuses section.

 Players are also capable of connecting to Nintendo Wi-Fi Connection in order to download additional puzzles in the "Bonuses" mode, which can be selected from the game's title screen.
 These puzzles to be are made available each week following the game's release.
 Hints for these puzzles could not be purchased with hint coins, but they were provided freely one week after the puzzle was made available, for 33 weeks.
-A 34th puzzle was produced but never issued.
 When a player connected to Nintendo Wi-Fi Connection, all puzzles and hints would be downloaded.
 After May 20, 2014, it's no longer possible to download the additional content, as the Nintendo Wi-Fi Connection service was terminated on that date.